A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Validation and Performance

 where $\mathcal{R}$ is the anisotropy ratio parameter.
 This function ensures that the ratio of tangential to radial dispersion, $\sigma_\theta/\sigma_r$, transitions smoothly from $\mathcal{R}$ at the equatorial plane ($\theta=\pi/2$) to $1/\mathcal{R}$ at the symmetry axis ($\theta=0$).
 This mimics the variation inherent in cylindrical models where the ratio $\sigma_z/\sigma_R$ is roughly constant.

-\autoref{fig:anisotropy_variation} compares three scenarios using a Satoh model: \begin{enumerate} \item Standard JAM$_{\rm sph}$ with constant anisotropy (top row). \item The new Spectral JAM with the angular variation $\beta_\theta(\theta)$ described above (middle row). \item JAM$_{\rm cyl}$ with constant $\beta_z$ (bottom row). \end{enumerate} I test two ratios: $\mathcal{R}=3/4$ (radially anisotropic at the equator) and $\mathcal{R}=4/3$ (tangentially anisotropic at the equator).
+\cref{fig:anisotropy_variation} compares three scenarios using a Satoh model: \begin{enumerate} \item Standard JAM\textsubscript{sph} with constant anisotropy (top row). \item The new Spectral JAM with the angular variation $\beta(\theta)$ described above (middle row). \item JAM$_{\rm cyl}$ with constant $\beta_z$ (bottom row). \end{enumerate} I test two ratios: $\mathcal{R}=3/4$ (radially anisotropic at the equator) and $\mathcal{R}=4/3$ (tangentially anisotropic at the equator).
 The similarity between the JAM$_{\rm cyl}$ models and the new spectral models is striking.
-This confirms that the success of cylindrical models in fitting fast-rotator kinematics \citep[e.g.][]{Cappellari2007} stems from their ability to capture these gross variations in orbital anisotropy.
+This confirms that the success of cylindrical models in fitting fast-rotator kinematics \citep[e.g.][fig.~10]{Cappellari2016} stems from their ability to capture these gross variations in orbital anisotropy.

 However, the spectral models offer a crucial improvement.
-The JAM$_{\rm cyl}$ solution in the radially anisotropic case (bottom-left) exhibits a strong, artificial drop in $\overline{v_\phi^2}$ near the rotation axis (visible as a dark hole in the velocity map).
-This is a known unphysical artifact of the cylindrical approximation when $\beta_z$ is large and positive.
+The JAM$_{\rm cyl}$ solution in the radially anisotropic case (bottom-left) exhibits a strong, artificial drop in $\overline{v_\phi^2}$ at intermediate $\theta$ angles (visible as a dark deep diagonal valley in the kinematic map).
+This is an unphysical artifact of the cylindrical approximation when $\beta_z$ is large and positive.
 The spectral solution with angular $\beta$ variation (middle-left) reproduces the correct global structure but remains free of such artifacts.
 Similarly, the spectral result for the tangentially anisotropic case (middle-right) is strikingly similar to the cylindrical counterpart (bottom-right).
 This test demonstrates the ability of the spectral method to provide physically robust solutions that accurately reflect the underlying dynamical processes, avoiding the singularities introduced by the cylindrical approximation and all without computation speed penalty.

 The ability of this spectral solver to handle general $\beta(r, \theta)$ distributions, also makes it a valuable tool for testing and debugging orbit-superposition (Schwarzschild) codes.
 Specifically, one can construct a Jeans model with the same intrinsic second moments as those fitted by a Schwarzschild code on an $(r, \theta)$ grid.
 Since the spectral solution is accurate to numerical precision, it can be used to verify that the Schwarzschild code recovers the correct projected moments, thereby quantifying discretization errors in the orbit-integration or weight-solving stages.